Benefit cap - Worcestershire residents

 Room Rate *

-*The room rate is the “shared accommodation rate” .This applies to single people under 35 and do not have dependent children.
+*The room rate is the “shared accommodation rate” .This applies to single people under 35 and do not have dependent children or a severe disability premium within any benefits that they claim.
+The bedroom allowance is capped to a 4 bedroom rate even if your family require additional bedrooms.

-This table shows the maximum amount of Housing Benefit that will be paid for any tenant living with general needs accommodation in Worcester City
+This table shows the weekly amount of Housing Benefit that will be paid for any tenant living within general needs accommodation in Worcester City

 One room is allowed as a bedroom for each of the following occupiers, each person only counting in the first category which applies to them: